0grre/ikomobi-test-technique-jbloup/README.md

 # Todo List Application

 This project is a technical test implementation of a Todo List application.
-It includes a frontend built with React and a backend built with Express, using Redux Toolkit for state management and MongoDB for data persistence.
+It includes a frontend built with React and a backend built with Express, using Redux Toolkit for state management and MySQL for data persistence.
 The application is containerized using Docker Compose.

 ## Prerequisites